 The Contractor shall promptly, and before such conditions are disturbed, notify the Engineer in writing of: (1) pre-existing subsurface or latent physical conditions at the Work site that differ materially from those indicated in the Contract Documents, or (2) pre-existing unknown physical conditions at the Work site, of an unusual nature, that differ materially from those ordinarily encountered and generally recognized as inherent in the Work of the character required by the Contract.
-The Engineer shall be given an opportunity to examine such conditions.
+The Engineer shall be given an opportunity to examine such conditions in order to advise the Owner of possible modifications to the Work to mitigate such conditions.
 If the Engineer determines that conditions are materially different and cause a material increase or decrease in the Contractor's cost of, or time required for, performance of any part of the Work, an equitable adjustment shall be made in the Contract Time and/or Contract price in accordance with other applicable provisions of the Contract relating to changes in the Work.
 Failure of the Contractor to give notice of such conditions at the time of discovery shall constitute a waiver of any claim for an equitable adjustment.
 Any such adjustments to the Contract Price shall be computed strictly limited to amounts provided under paragraph 3.04.6.